AtomicGameEngine/AtomicGameEngine/README.md

 [AndroidBuildSettings]: https://github.com/AtomicGameEngine/AtomicGameEngine/wiki/images/repo/AndroidBuildSettings.png
 ![alt text][AndroidBuildSettings]

-#### Looking for Examples?

-They are over here: <a href="https://github.com/AtomicGameEngine/AtomicExamples">Javascript, TypeScript, C#, C++ Examples</a>

-#### Building the Atomic Editor from Source

-Please see [Building the Atomic Editor from Source](https://github.com/AtomicGameEngine/AtomicGameEngine/wiki/Building-Atomic---The-Quick-and-Easy-Way) for Visual Studio 2015, XCode, and QtCreator build instructions.

 #### Atomic History

 THUNDERBEAST GAMES began developing the Atomic Game Engine on November 12th, 2014 by forking Urho3D.
 It was released under the permissive MIT license during GDC 2016.
-Atomic is now being used in production environments, <a href="https://github.com/AtomicGameEngine/AtomicGameEngine/graphs/contributors" target="_blank">has 26 contributors</a>, and we’re just getting started!
+Atomic is now being used in production environments, <a href="https://github.com/AtomicGameEngine/AtomicGameEngine/graphs/contributors" target="_blank">has 27 contributors</a>, and runs on Windows, macOS, Android, iOS, Linux, and WebGL!

-#### Atomic Development Fund

-Atomic Backers:  Please see [BACKERS.md](https://github.com/AtomicGameEngine/AtomicGameEngine/blob/master/BACKERS.md) for a list of contributors to the [Atomic Development Fund](http://atomicgameengine.com/#sponsors--development-fund)